Skip to Content

 Mendelsohn Award for Outstanding IIC Student: Brittany Porte

-"A degree in International and Intercultural Communication can take you in lots of different directions," Porte said.
+"A degree in international and intercultural communication can take you in lots of different directions," Porte said.

 Mendelsohn Award for Outstanding MEPC Student: Fallyn Richmond

-"The faculty and my brilliant classmates continuously encouraged me to think with nuance and sit with complexity," Richmond said.
+"The MFJS faculty and my brilliant classmates continuously encouraged me to think with nuance and sit with complexity," Richmond said.

 Related Articles